thredded/thredded-workgroup/README.md

 ### Updating when thredded changes

 For now, there are some copied resources from Thredded.
 When Thredded changes you need to update these too.
-You need to have thredded checked out next to this repo.
+You need to have thredded installed with a github reference (check shared.gemfile)

 run `script/update_from_thredded`